About

 Putting rap on trial

-Themes of violence and crime are staples in the pop-culture of many young men and boys (from gaming to action films) and they are staples in a number of rap subgenres, including controversial UK Drill.
+Themes of violence and crime are staples in the pop-culture of many young men and boys (from gaming to action and horror films) and they are staples in a number of rap subgenres.
+This includes controversial and successful UK Drill rap, which typically contains violent lyrics and imagery.

-Overwhelmingly, the young people whose creativity is criminalised and censored are Black.
+Overwhelmingly, the young people whose creativity is used as criminal evidence and censored are Black.

-Exploring the courtroom life of rap opens a gateway into institutionally racist processes in the criminal justice system.
-It reveals the targeting of young Black people via their expressive culture.
-More broadly, the project contextualises the prosecuting rap phenomenon in relation to social policy failures that exacerbate inequality, incarceration, poverty and marginalisation in contemporary Britain and that shape both rap’s creativity and the state’s response to it.
+Exploring the courtroom life of rap opens a gateway into legal processes affecting vulnerable young people in the criminal legal system.
+More broadly, the project contextualises the ‘prosecuting rap’ phenomenon in relation to social trends of inequality, racism, marginalisation, incarceration and poverty in contemporary Britain.
+These trends feed into both rap’s creativity and the state’s response to it.

 Credits

-The AHRC project Prosecuting Rap: Criminal Justice and UK Black Youth Expressive Culture (2020-21) was led by Professor Eithne Quinn with research associates Latoya Reisner MA and Dr Kamila Rymajdo at The University of Manchester and the external advisor was Keir Monteith QC at Garden Court Chambers, London.
+Its creation was supported by the Arts & Humanities Research Council (AHRC) project Prosecuting Rap: Criminal Justice and UK Black Youth Expressive Culture (2020-21) which Eithne led with research associates Latoya Reisner and Dr Kamila Rymajdo.

 Newspaper clipping with a photo of a person in hood and balaclava stood next to a man with a hat and sunglasses on.
 The headline reads ‘Law coming to the defence of UK drill music.’